Is Peoria, Illinois Affordable? Rent, Home Prices and Local Taxes

 What usually drives the budget pressure in Peoria?

 Peoria maintains a low cost of living compared to national averages.
-Housing prices remain affordable, making Peoria an attractive option for families and individuals seeking budget-friendly living.
+Housing prices remain affordable, making Peoria an workable option for families and individuals seeking budget-friendly living.

 How should renters and buyers read the numbers in Peoria?